A multi-language toolkit for the semi-automated checking of research outputs: BACKGROUND

+A small number of SDC tools have been produced to assist in the process of achieving `safe outputs', such as sdcTable~\cite{sdcTable} and tauArgus~\cite{tauArgus} by Statistics Netherlands; however they require expert knowledge of SDC to use effectively.
+Moreover, they are exclusively designed for tabular (frequency and magnitude) outputs, and do not cover the range of statistics produced by researchers.
+They are predominantly used for regularly repeating reports in National Statistics Institutes.
+Metadata must be created to describe each output and control parameters configured.
+The need to rewrite the metadata for each table makes these tools poorly suited for research use.
+However, for scenarios where the same tables are repeatedly generated and secondary differencing is considered a significant problem, the investment in setting up the tools can be cost-effective.

+Additionally, Statistics Netherlands have developed sdcMicro~\cite{sdcMicro}, which is an R package and GUI that provides various methods for anonymising data and performing risk estimation.

+DataSHIELD\footnote{\url{https://datashield.org}} is an infrastructure and suite of R packages~\cite{datashield} that aims to enable remote and non-disclosive analysis of distributed sensitive research data while avoiding the normal practice of human involvement in output checking.
+It operates under the principle that researchers never see or have access to the underlying data, even for manipulation.
+This is achieved by providing a set of restricted bespoke commands for performing data manipulation and querying.
+This approach implements rules-based rather than principles-based SDC and some rules (e.g., allowing min/max values, and not suppressing table cells with zero counts) differ significantly from the standard practice as described in the SDC handbook~\cite{Griffiths:2019}.

+The Research Data and Service Centre (RDSC) of the Deutsche Bundesbank provide two tools to allow researchers to check whether the results generated in their research project comply with the RDSC's SDC rules~\cite{Blaschke:2022}.
+Researchers run a special command directly after generating their results and get immediate feedback.
+The RDSC provide nobsdes5/nobsreg5, which are a set of Stata ado files, and the sdcLog~\cite{sdcLog} package, which provides a set of new R functions.
+These tools help researchers in checking descriptive statistics and models, and in calculating extreme values that are not individual data.
+However, since these tools implement new commands, researchers must learn them and adapt their workflow.

-Here we build upon the Stata prototype with the aim of expanding its coverage and impact whilst retaining a minimal learning curve.
-We achieve this by creating a rules-based ACRO toolkit, which is primarily implemented in Python, but with cross-language support and interfaces familiar to researchers.
+With the aim of developing a more general semi-automated solution for use by researchers in TREs, improving the efficiency of the process, and (where applicable) reducing the amount of user training required, a recent Eurostat project~\cite{Green:2021} developed a proof-of-concept prototype in Stata where primary disclosure is regulated by a set of simple rules.
+Importantly, the design philosophy was of like-for-like replacement using the same call signatures as common Stata commands, but prefixed by a special keyword.
+Here we build upon the lessons learned from developing that prototype with the aim of expanding its coverage and impact whilst retaining a minimal learning curve.
+We achieve this by adopting the principles-based approach to SDC outlined by Ritchie~et~al.~\cite{Ritchie:2023} and develop the SACRO toolkit, which is primarily implemented in Python, but with cross-language support for R and Stata, using analytical interfaces familiar to researchers.